On the dynamics of trap models in Z^d: Convergence

 To establish~(\ref{eq:c7}), we claim that it is enough to consider $d_T$ instead of $d$, with

 $S$ fixed arbitrarily.
 To justify the claim, it suffices to argue that $T\to\infty$ in probability as $S\to\infty$ uniformly in $\eps$ at a neighborhood of the origin.
-This can be done as follows. $T$ clearly dominates $\bced_S$ defined in~(\ref{eq:c4}) above, and it is the object of Remark~\ref{rmk:conv2} to point out that the latter quantity diverges in probability as $S\to\infty$ uniformly in $\eps$ around the origin.
+This can be done as follows. $T$ clearly dominates $\eps\bced_{\nu_\eps S}$ (see~(\ref{eq:rclock}) above); it then follows from~(\ref{cv}) and~(\ref{eq:vdinf}) that the latter quantity diverges in probability as $S\to\infty$ uniformly in $\eps$ around the origin.
 This closes the argument for the claim.
-Reasoning now again as in the proof of Lemma~\ref{lm:conv1}, we see that outside an event of vanishing probability as $\eps\to0$, the distance between $\vyed$ and $\bye$ is bounded above by